Medically Reviewed by Annamarie Coy, BA, ICPR, MATS

 In this article

-Alcohol and general anxiety disorder (GAD) are often co-occurring disorders.
-Both alcohol and anxiety can cause mental distress and negatively impact your daily functioning.
+Generalized anxiety disorder (GAD) and alcohol abuse are often co-occurring disorders.
+Both alcohol and anxiety disorders can negatively impact your mental health and everyday life.
 When combined, the results are even more intense than if experienced separately.

-Oftentimes, people use alcohol to cope with anxiety.
-However, this combination can exacerbate a preexisting GAD and lead to even more anxiety symptoms.
-For this reason, alcohol use and anxiety are heavily intertwined and should be treated simultaneously.
+Alcohol consumption can exacerbate a preexisting GAD and lead to more anxiety symptoms.
+For this reason, chronic alcohol use and anxiety are heavily intertwined and should be treated simultaneously.

 Over 3 million people use BetterHelp.
 Their services are: